briancarlton64/project2/README.md

   This method takes calAverage()[0], which representes the average ascii value rounded to the nearest whole number, and returns the char associated with that value.

+ # What Was Learned

+  This project demonstrated two things: useful manipulation of strings and chars and fundamental concepts of abstract classes.
+  It builds upon Project 1, which was mostly about the manipulation of strings, by building on string manipulation and adding char manipulation as well as abstract classes.

+  The string and char manipulation were rather simplistic in nature, as String has a built in toCharArray() method which will perform the exact function needed.
+Java also makes char manipulation easier by providing a simple way to represent the char as an ascii code: casting to int.
+When I began this project I thought I would have to use the wrapper class Character to be able to use an toAscii() method (or something of that nature), but I realized that casting a char to int performed the exact task needed.
+It was a simple matter then to sum all the ascii values into a double variable, dividing by 4 (the length of the char array), and rounding, flooring, and celing(ing?) the double to ints and put them correctly into a int array as per project specification

+  The abstract section of the lab was demonstrated mostly through the graces of Eclipse, which will kindly tell you that any concrete subclass of an abstract class must implement the abstract methods of the abstract class.
+As such, defining the needed methods in MesoAbstract allowed eclipse to auto-generate all the neccessary method stubs.
+It was a simple excercise then to implement the methods, which is mainly discussed in the preceeding paragraph.